A young Black woman in a wheelchair and an older Black woman sitting on a bench in the park. They are talking about something serious.

 Some other rare side effects include breast growth or milk flow from the breasts (regardless of gender).
 These may affect your confidence and therefore your desire to have sex.
 Talk to your doctor if you get these symptoms.

-There is some evidence which days that some of these side effects can continue for months after you’ve stopped taking your medicine.
+There is some evidence that says that some of these side effects can continue for months after you’ve stopped taking your medicine.
 Talk to your doctor or pharmacist if you’re concerned about this.

 Untreated depression or anxiety can have a negative effect on your sex life, so if paroxetine helps you to recover, positive effects can include improving your desire, experience and enjoyment of sex as your mood lifts and you become interested in life and relationships again.